vijayvulava/geochem/_sources/44Problems.md

 # 4.4 Practice Problems

-1. Label each specie in the reactions below as acid, base, conjugate base, or conjugate acid:
+1. Label each species in the reactions below as acid, base, conjugate base, or conjugate acid:

 $$
 \begin{align*}